-On the previously created plane, draw a 1.2mm circle with a gap of 0.2mm from the base (0.4 clearance when linked) and a mid point line to revolve around.
+On the previously created plane, draw a 1.2mm circle 1.115mm from the line horizontally.
+Also add a line 5mm from the edge to revolve around.
 Using two sided revolve: 20° up, 70° down.

 After creating a plane on from the revolve trajectory, make a sketch on that plane.
-First, make a perpendicular line from the end of the previous revolve and a 17.5° line from the center of the rectangle below.
-Next, draw a circle tangent to bot of these lines and including the center point of the revolution end.
-Finally, trim off the circle after 30° from vertical and sweep the previous circle through the sketch.
+First, make a perpendicular line from the end of the previous revolve.
+Now, draw a 5mm circle tangent to and connected to the endpoint of the line.
+Then trim off the circle after 30° from vertical and sweep the previous circle through the sketch.

 Create another plane by offsetting from the end circle and project the center point from the circle before.
 Draw a sketch on the underside of the rectangle and make a center point of the rectangle.
 Using the three points just made ( center point of rectangle, center point of circle, and projected center point of circle) make a plane.

 Draw on the plane just created.
 Draw a perpendicular line from the circle in Step 4 and vertical line from the center point of the rectangle; then connect the two lines end to end.
 Using these two lines, make a conic curve at 50%.
 Next, sweep the circle along this arc.

 Circle Pattern the revolution and sweeps around the center.

 Cut away the tails from the revolutions.

 Make a 7.5mm diameter torus with a 1.2mm circle profile such that the torus is tangent to the first sweep.